-Renewable Generation Connection Impact Assessments Completed on Time
+• Renewable Generation Connection Impact Assessments Completed on Time

 Electricity distributors are required to conduct Connection Impact Assessments (CIAs) within 60 days of receiving authorization from the Electrical Safety Authority.
-There were no CIAs in 2017.
+There were two CIAs in 2019.
 NBHDL has three (3) FIT installations with generating capacity of 1.89 MW, including the Merrick Landfill.
+NBHDL currently has 5 Net-Metering connections.
+This continues to be a positive option for customers looking to connect with smaller electrical generation installations.

-• New Micro-embedded Generation Facilities Connected On Time
+New Micro-embedded Generation Facilities Connected On Time